Causes and Risk Factors

-Before cigarette smoking became popular in the early part of the 20th century, doctors rarely, if ever, saw patients with lung cancer.
+Before cigarette smoking became popular after World War I, doctors rarely, if ever, saw patients with lung cancer.
 But today, lung cancer is the leading cause of death by cancer.
 Over 85 percent of people with lung cancer developed it because they smoked cigarettes.

 If You Smoke

 If you smoke cigarettes, you are at much higher risk for lung cancer than a person who has never smoked.
 The risk of dying from lung cancer is 23 times higher for men who smoke and 13 times higher for women who smoke than for people who have never smoked.
 Lung cancer can affect young and old alike.

 Stopping smoking greatly reduces your risk for developing lung cancer.
 After you stop, your risk levels off.
 Ten years after the last cigarette, the risk of dying from lung cancer drops by 50 percent -- which does not mean, however, that risk is eliminated.